GuildWorks/titech-2023/docs/Bubble1/Bubble1-en.md

 1. display the login button only when the user is "not logged in
 2. make the login button go to the login screen (index) when it is pressed
-3. change the signup button to a logout button and display it only when the user is already logged in When the logout button is pressed, the user is logged out, and then moves to the login screen (index).
+3. change the signup button to a logout button and display it only when the user is already logged in
+4. When the logout button is pressed, the user is logged out, and then moves to the login screen (index).

 - First, we will incorporate the control of the login button.

 ---

-#### 1. the login button is "displayed only when the user is not logged in".
+#### 1. The login button is "displayed only when the user is not logged in."

-- The control image is as follows
+- The image of the control is as follows
   - The login button is hidden.
-  - If the user is currently not logged in under the Conditional condition, the login button is displayed.
+  - If the user is currently not logged in, the login button is displayed.

 ---